The Rookout ETL Controller is a component that can be installed within your network.

 Run as Daemon

-The Rookout ETL Agent is also available as a Linux Daemon.
+The Rookout ETL Controller is also available as a Linux Daemon.

 To install it using a setup script, run the following commands: